Sleep and Mental Health: Impact on Psychological Wellness

 What links sleep and mental health?

 Your mental health is related to your sleep quality.
-It’s what regulates brain chemicals and makes our body clock work normally.
-Not only does it support brain function, a healthy level of serotonin is key to emotional balance and well being.
+Sleep regulates brain chemicals and makes our body clock work normally.
+Not only does it support brain function, but a healthy level of serotonin is key to emotional balance and well-being.

 Is better sleep going to help performance in the athletic arena?

 Athletes need good sleep.
-It aids muscles to recover and repair, enhance sports performance and preserve sharpness of the mind.
-Good sleep allows athletes to be sharp, react faster and get the most out of their training.
+It aids muscles in recovering and repairing, enhances sports performance, and preserves the sharpness of the mind.
+Good sleep allows athletes to be sharp, react faster, and get the most out of their training.

 How is mental health affected by sleep deprivation?

-Lack of heaping in sleep can be harmful to mental health.
-It increases your chances of developing mood disorders, anxiety and depression.
-It also makes it harder to deal with stress, and keeps your emotions in check.
+Lack of sleep can be harmful to mental health.
+It increases your chances of developing mood disorders, anxiety, and depression.
+It also makes it harder to deal with stress and keeps your emotions in check.

 What are some healthy sleep hygiene?

-A good sleep space and a regular bedtime routine are healthy sleep habits.
-Another key also is avoiding tech before bed.
-This will lead you to sleep better and you will feel more refreshed.
+Healthy sleep habits include a good sleep space and a regular bedtime routine.
+Another key is avoiding tech before bed.
+This will help you sleep better and feel more refreshed.

 How does good sleep and mental health improve with exercise?

-Exercise is good for sleep and for our mental health.
-It will help you fall asleep quicker, or sleep deeper, or wake up more refreshed.
-It helps your mood and brain functions.
+Exercise is good for sleep and for mental health.
+It can help you fall asleep quicker, sleep deeper, or wake up more refreshed.
+It also helps your mood and brain function.

 What are natural ways to improve sleep quality?